The Importance of Conversion Rate Optimization

 Conversion rate can be summed up as the amount of visitors landing on your website that complete a particular action.
 E.g. purchase an item, click a button, sign up to a newsletter, etc. Depending on your type of business, your conversion rate will be different.
 If you own an eCommerce company, your end goal will be to convert website visitors to purchasing something from your store.

-There’s no doubt that conversion rate optimization is a tricky concept to get your head around, which is why we’ve put together a list of interesting facts, statistics, and tips to help increase your website’s conversion rates.
+There’s no doubt that CRO is a tricky concept to get your head around, which is why we’ve put together a list of interesting facts, statistics, and tips to help increase your website’s conversion rates.

 Conversion Rate Optimization (CRO)